rust-lang/book/src/ch03-02-data-types.md

 the single tuple into three parts.
 Finally, the program prints the value of `y`, which is `6.4`.

-In addition to destructuring through pattern matching, we can access a tuple element directly by using a period (`.`) followed by the index of the value we want to access.
+We can also access a tuple element directly by using a period (`.`) followed by the index of the value we want to access.
 For example:

 <span class="filename">Filename: src/main.rs</span>